Winter (singer)

 Kim Min-jeong (born January 1, 2001), known professionally as Winter, is a South Korean singer and dancer.
 She is a member of the South Korean girl group Aespa which debuted under SM Entertainment in November 2020.
-In January 2022, she became a member of the supergroup Got the Beat.
+In January 2022, she became a member of Got the Beat, a supergroup of female singers under SM.

 Early life

 Kim Min-jeong was born on January 1, 2001, in Nampo-dong, Busan, South Korea.
 Growing up in a family with several members in the armed forces (including her father, older brother, and other relatives), she originally considered a career in this field.

 Winter went to Yangsan Samsung Middle School and learned to play multiple instruments, such as piano and guitar and played various sports such as bowling, kendo, fencing, basketball, and badminton.
 She was also in the school's dance club.
 She attended Yangsan Girls' High School until she was discovered by an SM talent scout while performing at a dance festival at her school in 2016.
 Prior to being scouted, she had never shared her aspirations of becoming a singer with her parents, who were surprised by her decision to audition.
 She shared that during the audition, she had to sing for more than three to four hours.
 She was accepted and dropped out of high school to immediately begin her training.
 She later took her GED exam and passed.

 Winter was trained vocally by SM Entertainment's in-house vocal coaches, including Yoo Young-jin who was a longtime producer of the agency before his departure in 2023.
 She was also a student of Waackxxxy, a South Korean dancer who specializes in waacking.